-We presented a simple means of resource allocation that prioritizes agents through a single parameter, endowment size.
+We presented a simple means of decentralized resource allocation that prioritizes agents' computation through a single parameter, endowment size.
 To utilize the mechanism, we derived a bidding policy that minimizes an agent's execution time for an itinerary, while preserving a fixed budget constraint.
-Furthermore, we proved that the use of our optimal bidding strategy results in a unique computable Nash equilibrium.
-We simulated a network of mobile agents and their hosts using our bidding strategy and resource-allocation policy to show that agents are prioritized by their endowments.
+Furthermore, we proved that the use of our optimal bidding strategy results in a computable unique Nash equilibrium.
+We simulated a network of mobile agents and their hosts using our bidding strategy and resource-allocation policy to show that agents are prioritized by their endowments, our system adapts to handle situations when requests dominate capacity, and that agents' performance degrades gracefully as network delays increase.